Conference 2022 speakers

 Tony is a former Chair of Human Scale Education and the Association for the Teaching of the Social Sciences.
 He has held various other governance roles across a range of education-focused organisations.
 In addition, Tony has served as a Chief Examiner at GCSE and a Chair of Examiners at A level and has worked in a range of school improvement, curriculum development and governor training roles.
 A teacher by profession, he has taught and held management and leadership responsibilities, including Head of Department and Director of Sixth Form Studies at schools in Haringey and Hertfordshire.

-Join Tony on 28th September at 12:00pm for the session 'Staff recruitment and retention: The crisis of the education sector?'.
+Tony presented on 28th September at 12:00pm for the session 'Staff recruitment and retention: The crisis of the education sector?'.

 Development Manager - England at Child Poverty Action Group